 LendUp offers 13 educational videos — all between two and five minutes each — that help its customers learn about their finances and credit, all while earning points toward their next LendUp loan.

 “They cover a variety of topics from understanding your credit report to how to improve your credit score to how to protect your identity online.
-Our goal was to provide valuable content in an easily digestible format, and then reward customers who took courses by moving them up the Ladder faster,” Leslie said.
+Our goal is to provide valuable content in an easily digestible format, and then reward customers who take courses by moving them up the Ladder faster,” Kelsey said.

 For each course you finish, you’ll earn 125 points.
 Once you complete your first six courses, you’ll receive a 250-point bonus.

-Aside from the LendUp Ladder and the opportunity to build your credit, LendUp offers additional benefits for its customers:
+Aside from the opportunity to build your credit, LendUp offers additional benefits for its customers:

-- Instant Decision: The application takes just five minutes, and you’ll know right away whether or not you’re approved.
+- Instant Decision: The application takes just five minutes, and you’ll know right away whether you’re approved.

-- No Hidden Fees: Terms and conditions are transparent, and wants its customers to be “informed, not confused.”
+- No Hidden Fees: Terms and conditions are transparent.
+LendUp wants its customers to be “informed, not confused.”

-- Personal Dashboard: 24/7 online access to check your loan status, extend your loan, or pay with a debit card.
+- Personal Dashboard: 24/7 online access to check your card or loan status.

 - Top-Notch Customer Service: LendUp’s California-based team is willing to help via phone or email in both English and Spanish.

-Hidden fees, rollovers, and the overall high cost of payday loans are why they’re so controversial in the first place — LendUp is removing the controversy from payday lending.
+Hidden fees, rollovers, and the overall high cost of payday loans are why they’re so controversial in the first place — LendUp is removing the controversy from subprime credit products.

 The Future & Product Expansion of LendUp

-LendUp payday loans are able to provide relief to the 76 percent of Americans who are living paycheck-to-paycheck, with the opportunity to build credit in the long run.
-To see if LendUp loans are right for you, visit LendUp.com.
+LendUp products are able to provide relief to the 76% of Americans who are living paycheck-to-paycheck, with the opportunity to build credit in the long run.
+To see if LendUp products are right for you, visit LendUp.com.